70 Is The New 62

 First, four basic points to know about Social Security.

-2. For each year you claim earlier than your so-called normal retirement age (66 or 67, depending what year you were born), the benefit is reduced by ~6%.
+- For each year you claim earlier than your so-called normal retirement age (now age 67), the benefit is reduced by ~6%.
 For each year you delay beyond your normal retirement age, your benefit is increased by 8%.

 In our new inflationary era, the inflation adjustment in point #4 becomes even more important.
 Maximizing your Social Security benefit is one of the best possible ways to protect yourself against inflation as your benefit is increased each year by the current year’s inflation amount.